ilinum/ChessAI/README.md

 # ChessAI
-An implementation of basic chess AI based on [this](https://github.com/ilinum/Chess) project
+A basic chess AI based on [this](https://github.com/ilinum/Chess) project